 In the last few years, guitar companies have been competing with each other to build the perfect 7 string guitar…and then the 8 string guitar!
 Looks like the pissing contest has entered the 9 string guitar realm!

 B.C.
 Rich’s notable new line included the 8 string Warlock Lucky 8, and the acoustic-electric Mockingbird Polarity.
 The Lucky 8 is a nicely affordable 8 string axe, for metal guitarists on a budget.
 The Polarity adds nice acoustic tones for those metal bands that are into the acoustic/distortion transitions in their music.
 Both are nice additions to the metal driven guitar brand.
+Music can raise your mood and make you calm and relaxed.

 Ibanez, a metal staple, had some great products on display for 2014.
 DECAPITATED mastermind Vogg finally has his own line (IC500BK), a variation on the original Iceman models.
 EMPEROR frontman Ihsahn had some variations on his older models, and there were some funky looking designs on KORN’s Ibanez signature guitars.
 The highlight of the Ibanez booth is of course, their 9 string (count ‘em!) guitars!
 The RG9 was on display again, and was impressive as always.
 Not to be outdone by the RG9, the prototype for the RG9 Prestige (RG90BKISH) was pretty sick at a bargain price of $4399.00.
 This thing is just a monster; with a 28” neck, jumbo frets, rosewood fretboard…one must wonder what kind of sounds you can produce with this beast.
 Truly fantastic for the guitar nerd/prog freak in you.